 Temporary hearing loss

-This usually occurs if you have been exposed to a loud, constant noise over several hours, causing you to hear things in a muffled way.
+Situations where you might have temporary hearing loss include, exposure to a loud, constant noise over several hours, causing you to hear things in a muffled way.
 It is usually reversible, but not if you continue to be exposed to the noise(s) again and again.

 Permanent hearing loss

 If you have been exposed to constant, high levels of noise over several years.